watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 The `OnboardingViewModel` class manages all state and logic for the onboarding process:

-- Tracks current screen index
+- Tracks current screen index and manages the screen flow
-- Stores user inputs (name, triggers, notification preferences)
+- Stores user inputs (name, daily goal, notification preferences)
+- Manages subscription plan selection and trial activation
 - Provides methods for navigation and data manipulation
 - Includes the `@MainActor` attribute to ensure UI updates happen on the main thread

 Key methods:
 - `nextScreen()` / `previousScreen()` - Handle navigation between screens
-- `addTrigger()` / `removeTrigger()` - Manage user-selected triggers
+- `skipToPaywall()` - Allows users to jump directly to the subscription screen
 - `saveToAppState()` - Transfers onboarding data to the app's persistent state

 ### EnhancedOnboardingView

 This is the primary container view that:
-- Manages the TabView for screen switching
+- Manages screen transitions with smooth animations
-- Displays navigation controls (back/skip buttons)
+- Displays navigation controls (back button)
-- Shows progress indicators
+- Shows progress indicators or skip button based on context
 - Hosts the individual content screens
 - Uses a static background for improved performance